-This painting was inspired by a news footage from one of the important political world summits that Lynette had seen on TV.
+This painting was inspired by a piece of news footage from an important international political summit that Yiadom-Boakye had seen on TV.
 A group of politicians was standing together but each of them was in a way isolated and separate.
 This gave a beginning to this group portrait of unknown characters in an unspecified place.
-As the artist herself expressed in 2010 interview, her figures are:
+As the artist herself expressed in a 2010 interview, her figures are:

-Her works lack fixed narrative which creates an opportunity for viewers to project their own interpretation of a piece, which often becomes a political one, as all her works feature only black figures.
+Her works lack a fixed narrative which creates an opportunity for viewers to project their own interpretation of a piece, which often becomes a political one, as all her works feature only black figures.
 The artist, however, tries to avoid any such politicizing of her painting:

 People are tempted to politicize the fact that I paint black figures, and the complexity of this is an essential part of the work.
-But my starting point is always the language of painting itself and how that relates to the subject matter and she adds that Also, they’re all black because… I’m not white.
+But my starting point is always the language of painting itself and how that relates to the subject matter… Also, they’re all black because… I’m not white.